-Here at Ruby we supply Oak and Softwood Sleepers, not only perfect to board your decking area but they're great for multiple other uses as well which I have described for you below.
+Here at Ruby we supply Oak sleepers, not only perfect to board your decking area but they're great for multiple other uses as well which I have described for you below.
 They’re a perfect necessity to your garden!

 Why would you use sleepers?

 Sleepers not only look attractive but they give off a stylish presence making your garden have a traditional landscaping look.

 Sleepers can be used in so many different ways which is why they’re so popular in the gardening community, their versatility and durable features make them such a pleasure to work with.

 Using sleepers for raised flower beds is one of the most popular ways that sleepers can be used.
 When making your raised bed your surface must be level, this helps prevent weed roots from crossing into the flowerbeds.
 These can be shaped square, rectangular or triangular.
 They only need to be screwed together at each corner by using only 2 screws for each corner.

 Wooden sleepers are also used for timber pathways.
 These are a great addition to your garden, they do not only look great but unlike gravel boards you can easily walk barefoot along them without burning your feet..gravel boards heat up!